content-left-bg.png

 Activity scope

-This guideline relates to student participation in canoeing (a narrow-beamed pointed vessel with a rigid hull propelled by a paddle) and/or kayaking (a topped, narrow-beamed vessel that floats and is propelled by a double-bladed paddle) in inland water (lakes, rivers and streams) up to and including Grade 2 waters as an activity to support curriculum delivery.
+This guideline demonstrates the minimum safety standard for student participation in canoeing (a narrow-beamed pointed vessel with a rigid hull propelled by a paddle) and/or kayaking (a topped, narrow-beamed vessel that floats and is propelled by a double-bladed paddle) in inland water (rivers inside seaward entrance, creeks, canals, lakes and streams) up to and including Grade 2 waters as an activity to support curriculum delivery.

-Note: This activity does not include kayaking in open seas and oceans or canoeing on Grade 2 waters and above.
+Note: This activity does not include kayaking in smooth or partially smooth waters, coastal waters or open seas and oceans or canoeing on Grade 2 waters and above.
+For activities in these waters, or navigable rivers, creeks or streams within declared port waters, refer to the CARA guideline for kayaking (enclosed and coastal waters).

 Schools should consider conducting this activity at a Department of Education Outdoor and Environmental Education Centre (O&EEC), consult with O&EEC centre staff for risk assessment requirements.